ResearchPocket/ResearchPocket/README.md

 [getpocket.com](https://getpocket.com) (and others soon). works on the web and terminal

+> [!TIP]
-> Create your own static site on GitHub pages
+> Fint the guide to creating your own static site on GitHub pages here
 > [ResearchPocket/my-list](https://github.com/ResearchPocket/my-list) 📚

 ## How it works